asseco-pst/watch-your-language/async.md

 2. We call `"//bar.com"` and then we wait... and then it returns
 3. We call `"//qux.com"` and then we wait and wait and wait and wait...
 This can even never end

-Since they are synchronous other tasks cannot enter into the stack because it isn't empty.
+Since they are synchronous, other tasks cannot enter into the stack because it isn't empty.
 And remeber **"a new task can only get into the stack when the stack is empty"**.

 And why is this a problem?